Mister-Joe/PositiveIntent/README.md

 - Add obfuscation of class names to `obfuscate.py`
 - Add obfuscation of namespace names `obfuscate.py`
 - Programatically generate and randomize `assemblyinfo.cs`
+- Port all Python pre/post-build scripts to .NET & cross-compile for Linux
 - ???